greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 ![Internet meme showing developer collaborating late at night with ChatGPT Agent](https://cdn.victor42.work/posts/2026-02/652b3bc9808816267e798cd05d4c4579.webp)

 At the same time, I cannot ignore AI: I need its productivity.
 For an AI assistant to augment my efficiency meaningfully, it requires cumulative persistent memory.
 The earlier this memory architecture is established, the greater the compounding return.
-I resolved to build a proprietary, decoupled agent memory system—capturing the self-learning essence of Openclaw.
+I resolved to build a proprietary, decoupled agent memory system - capturing the self-learning essence of Openclaw.

 ## Building a Self-Evolving Personal AI Assistant